Area of Focus

 Program overview

-The linguistics major is designed to acquaint students with the central aspects of linguistic structure and the methodologies and perspectives of the field.
+The Linguistics major introduces students to the scientific study of language.
+Students explore central aspects of linguistic structure as they come to master the questions, methodologies, and perspectives of the field.
 Areas of study include:

 • Syntax, the rules that combine words into larger units of phrases and sentences